the-fool/unicorn/content/_index.md

 cta= "Upcoming Courses"
 synopsis= """
 Unicorn is Spokane's coding school.
-We're founded on the belief that the best way to learn coding is to write code.
-In each of our workshops you'll expand your portfolio with real projects.
-Whether you're a professional, or just beginning your journey in coding, our hands-on curriculum and personalized career services are ready to help you on your path.
+We're founded on the two beliefs that everyone can learn to code, and we learn it best by creating real projects.
+Whether you're experienced, or just beginning your journey, our hands-on curriculum and personalized career services are here for you.
 """

 +++